Devil in a Blue Dress (film): Plot

 Easy drives home, where he is threatened again by Albright and his thugs, who demand that Easy track down Daphne or they will finger him for Coretta's murder.
 Easy sends for his old friend, Raymond 'Mouse' Alexander, and confronts Joppy for leading Daphne to him.
-He meets with Todd Carter and secures another payment to locate Daphne.
+He meets with Carter and secures another payment to locate Daphne.
 Carter doesn't know Albright; Easy realizes that Albright is actually working for Terell.
 From there, he goes to a bar where he knows Frank Green sells stolen liquor, but nobody knows who he is.
 Returning home, he is ambushed by Frank Green but rescued by Mouse.
 Frank escapes after the trigger-happy Mouse shoots him in the shoulder, and Easy misses a call from Daphne.
 Questioned again by the detectives, who found a note with Coretta's name on it in McGee's pocket, they accuse Easy of double homicide and give him until the following morning to clear his name.

 Easy and Mouse confront Junior – the owner of the cigarettes – who admits to driving McGee home and taking a letter from him to Coretta to deliver to Daphne but denies killing him.
 They visit Dupree in Compton where, inside Coretta's Bible, Easy finds the contents of a letter and incriminating photographs of Terell with naked children.
 Easy deduces that McGee sold the pictures to Daphne and that Albright had killed McGee trying to get the pictures back.
 At home, Easy finds Daphne waiting, and she reveals that Frank is her half-brother: their mother was Creole, and Daphne's father was white, but Frank's was Black.
 Terell learned of Daphne's heritage, and the potential scandal forced Carter to abandon his campaign, but Daphne bought the pictures from McGee to blackmail Terell into silence.
 When Coretta threatened to sell the pictures to Terell, Daphne sent Joppy to intimidate her, but she did not expect him to kill Coretta.

 Albright and his men arrive, subduing Easy and kidnapping Daphne.
 Joined by Mouse, Easy abducts Joppy at gunpoint, forcing him to take them to Albright's cabin in Malibu.
 Easy and Mouse kill Albright and his men and rescue Daphne; returning to the car, Easy learns Mouse killed Joppy for being a liability.
 Daphne pays Easy and Mouse $7,000 for the pictures, and Mouse returns home to Houston with his share.
 Daphne reveals that Carter's family paid her $30,000 to leave town, but she believes that the pictures will ensure Carter's victory and their marriage.
 Driving Daphne to meet Carter, who rejects her, Easy receives the rest of his payment in exchange for the pictures.
 Daphne and her brother leave town, while Carter's election is assured.
-No longer in trouble with the police, Easy considers starting his own business as a private investigator.
+No longer in trouble with the police, Easy considers starting his own business as a private investigator himself.